seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Neidio.md

 **Parhad:** 1 minute

-### Cyfieithiad Awtomatig

-Rydych chi'n cyffwrdd â chreadur.
-Mae pellter naid y creadur yn cael ei dreblu nes i'r swyn ddod i ben.

-# Sillafu (K)

->  You touch a creature.
+You touch a creature.
 The creature's jump distance is tripled until the spell ends.

->
->  # Spells (K)
+# Spells (K)